ZhanLiang06/DE_malay_news/ONE FOR ALL MANUAL.md

 # GitHub Linux Handbook
+Note: Everytime you working on the project, make sure you are on your branch, use `git branch` to see which branch are you currently in
 ## 1.0 Git Installation on Linux
 currently, you at linux cli as student
 ### 1. install git